sharmilapalani/ai-code-review-assistant-/pasted_code.sql.feedback.md

 Detailed_Calls:  For field Team Count of Call Id where Call_Type_vod__c= Detail /Group Detail , STAFF_ONLY like "False", Account_Type like "HCP",Team like "Field", For EC Team Count of Call Id where Call_Type_vod__c= Detail /Group Detail,Team like "EC" from Call table to  Group by AIP_ACCOUNT_TARGETS.SEGMENT = Tier1, Tier2, Tier3
 Pharmacy_Calls: Pharmacy call is HCO Calls and ACCT_TYP_CD_iv_GSK_CDE__C LIKE '%PHRM%'.
 CLM_Calls: Count of Calls which have ID in call key message table.
+In the blow code add a code to satisfy Successful_Calls_to_Target:count of calls from Calls table where CALL_ATTEMPT_RESULT=1 and Target_Flag=1

 ## Uploaded Code
 ```sql